 What’s The Deal With Perseveration?

-- Continuing to talk on a topic after the conversation has moved on
+- Continuing to talk about a topic after the conversation has moved on

-- Anxiety about an event which has passed or no longer a threat
+- Anxiety about an event after it has passed or is no longer a threat

 - Asking the same question over and over despite receiving an answer

-- Banging a box on the table to get it to open even though it’s clearly not working
+- Banging a box over and over to get it to open even though it’s not working

-- Giving the same answer to a different set of questions
+- Continuing to give the same answer to a different set of questions

-- Looking for a toy in the place where it used to be hidden
+- Looking for objects where they used to be after they have been moved

-- Calling the new teacher by the old teacher’s name
+- Continuing to call the new teacher by the old teacher’s name

 Why does it happen?